 With the exception of Mentored Ministry units, each Semlink+ course carries 3 semester-hour credits, the equivalent of 4.5 quarter hours.

-No. You may take up to 32 semester hours (10 courses plus 2 units of Mentored Ministry) toward a Master of Divinity degree and 18 semester hours (6 courses) toward a Master of Arts degrees, keeping in mind that the courses chosen must meet the requirements of your degree program.
+No. You may take up to 32 semester hours (10 courses plus 2 units of Mentored Ministry) toward a Master of Divinity degree or 18 semester hours (6 courses) toward a Master of Arts degrees, keeping in mind that the courses chosen must meet the requirements of your degree program.

 Students interact with professors and fellow students via interactive assignments throughout the class.
 Semlink students also have access to audio recordings of all on-campus chapel messages.